Humbl-club/Klubs-APP/PRODUCTION_STATUS.md

 # Production Readiness & Feature Status

 This document summarizes where we are today, what remains to ship a reliable v1 for at least 10,000 users, and a concrete checklist to close the gaps.
-It covers Web (Vercel), iOS (SwiftUI), Supabase (DB, Functions), Observability, Security, and Scale.
+It covers Web (Vercel), iOS (Capacitor), Supabase (DB, Functions), Observability, Security, and Scale.

 ## Overview
 - Architecture: Multi-tenant events + organizations + payments + loyalty + messaging/social.
 - Hosting: Web SPA on Vercel; Supabase for Auth/DB/Realtime/Storage/Edge‑Functions.
-- Native iOS: SwiftUI app with Supabase + Stripe PaymentSheet, feature‑aligned visuals (glass UI), multi‑tab shell.
+- iOS (Capacitor): PWA packaged as a native shell, with device capabilities (camera/notifications), Stripe Checkout/PaymentIntent supported via Edge Functions.

 ## Current Feature Coverage
 - Events